Temporal Upsampling of Depth Maps Using a Hybrid Camera: Related Work

 Hybrid cameras have also been used for motion deblurring~\cite{Ben-Ezra2004,Li2008,Tai2010pami}.
-For this application, at least one high-speed but often low-resolution video camera is needed to remove motion blur in color images captured by a low-speed high-resolution camera.
-Li et al.~\cite{Li2008} use two low-resolution high-speed cameras as a stereo pair to reconstruct a low-resolution depth map, whose spatial resolution is then enhanced by using joint bilateral filters.
-Besides reducing motion blur, the approach of Tai et al.~\cite{Tai2010pami} is also used to estimate new high-resolution color images at a higher frame rate.
-This task of temporal upsampling is similar to ours but temporal upsampling of depth maps is generally more difficult.
-Furthermore, Wang et al.'s concurrent work~\cite{wang2017light} uses a hybrid camera system consisting of a 3 FPS light filed camera and a 30 FPS video camera to reconstruct 30 FPS light field images.
-The difference between Wang et al.’s and our method is that, they use a learning-based method and up-sample light field images.
+For this application, at least one high-speed but often low-resolution video camera is needed to remove motion blur in color images taken by a low-speed, high-resolution camera.
+Li et al.~\cite{Li2008} used two low-resolution, high-speed cameras as a stereo pair to reconstruct a low-resolution depth map, the spatial resolution of which was then enhanced by using joint bilateral filters.
+In addition to reducing motion blur, the approach of Tai et al.~\cite{Tai2010pami} is also used to estimate new high-resolution color images at a higher frame rate.
+This task of temporal upsampling is similar to ours, but temporal upsampling of depth maps is generally more difficult.
+Furthermore, the concurrent work of Wang et al.~\cite{wang2017light} used a hybrid camera system consisting of a 3 FPS light field camera and a 30 FPS video camera to reconstruct 30 FPS light field images.
+The difference between the work of Wang et al. and our method is that they used a learning-based method and upsampled light field images.